 As I can’t draw worth a damn, I’m eternally grateful to Louis Daguerre, Matthew Brady, George Eastman and all of the rest of the creative geniuses who dreamed up photography, and everyone who continue to push its boundaries.

 I first became aware of the impact of photography after my parents took me to see the Museum of Modern Art's timeless "Family of Man" exhibit at the Los Angeles Municipal Art Gallery.
 I was then - and remain - completely astounded by the technology that allow's the capture and reproduction of a fleeting "snapshot" of real life on a piece of paper or in an electronic file.
 Simply amazing when you think about it.
 Discrete images exist all around us, but they are ephemeral and only rarely worth a second look.
-However, when one captures my eye and imagination, I use my camera to pry it out of the background and polish it up to look at again.
+However, when one captures my eye and imagination, I use the camera to pry it out of the background and polish it up to look at again.

 As for what drives my inner "creative process" and selection of subjects, to paraphrase the legendary Ansel Adams, it consists primarily of knowing when and where to stand.
 I don't intend to be overly-simplistic about this, but, like everyone who has stopped at least once and admired a sunset, flower, or anything else…and taken a picture, we all share essentially the same motivation.
 I have just taken the time to learn techniques to adapt these images to suit my aesthetic preferences.